drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-01/exercise.md

 **Tip:** _Use the 'Help' button to view detailed information about the above, such as what they can do, their calling arguments and their responses._

-Additionally, `cw721` tokens which do not implement the following transfer types, are "[soulbound](https://vitalik.ca/general/2022/01/26/soulbound.html)" or "non-transferable" tokens; additionally, tokens implementing _one_ but not _both_ of the following will not properly conform to the `cw721` standard.
+Additionally, `cw721` tokens that do not implement the following transfer types, are "[soulbound](https://vitalik.ca/general/2022/01/26/soulbound.html)" or "non-transferable" tokens.
+Tokens that implement _one_ but not _both_ of the following will not properly conform to the `cw721` standard.

 **Transfer Transactions:**